Significant Environmental Hazards

 Follow-up Reporting

-For follow-up reporting, easy-to-use forms have been developed for soil, drinking water, and groundwater hazard conditions.
-The forms are the preferred method of reporting follow-up actions on SEH conditions because they are designed to assist the environmental professional in providing a complete description of any continuing actions being taken to monitor, mitigate, or abate these types of SEH conditions.
+These forms are the preferred method of reporting follow-up actions on SEH conditions as they are designed to provide a complete description of any continuing actions being taken to monitor, mitigate, or abate these types of SEH conditions.

 List of SEHs and SEH Map

-List of Significant Environmental Hazards Reported to DEEP provides details on the status of open and controlled hazard conditions.
+List of Significant Environmental Hazards Reported to DEEP contains information on hazard notices for open and controlled hazard conditions.

 DEEP maintains a Map of Significant Environmental Hazard Locations

-• “Open” hazards are displayed in RED, signifying that further evaluation of the hazard condition and mitigation or abatement of the hazard is necessary.
+• “Open” hazards are displayed as RED CIRCLES, signifying that further evaluation of the hazard condition and mitigation or abatement of the hazard is necessary.

-• “Controlled” hazards are displayed in YELLOW, signifying that there are controls on the hazard through measures that may require periodic actions to ensure the reported condition remains mitigated and continues to pose minimal short term risk.
+• “Controlled” hazards are displayed as YELLOW DOTS, signifying that there are controls on the hazard through measures that may require periodic actions to ensure the reported condition remains mitigated and continues to pose minimal short term risk.

-• “Resolved” hazards are displayed in GREEN, signifying that a hazard condition has been abated to permanently eliminate exposure to contamination that exceeds the significant environmental hazard notification threshold or that such contamination no longer exists.
+• “Resolved” hazards are displayed as GREEN SQUARES, signifying that a hazard condition has been abated to permanently eliminate exposure to contamination that exceeds the SEH notification threshold or that such contamination no longer exists.

 Disclaimer: DEEP does not guarantee that this information is complete and/or free from erroneous entries.
 This information is updated periodically and may not represent data currently available.
-The complete SEH file can be found by visiting the file room at DEEP Headquarters at 79 Elm Street, Hartford.
-Please call ahead if you intend to visit the file room: (860) 424-4180.
 If you believe any information is erroneous, please contact DEEP.SEH@ct.gov.

 Relationship of Significant Environmental Hazard Condition Notification Response Activities to Site Remediation Activities

-The Significant Environmental Hazard Statute is intended to identify and abate short-term risks associated with specific environmental conditions identified in the law.
-This statute, CGS 22a-6u, does not require that a release be fully remediated in order for a significant environmental hazard to be considered abated.
+The SEH statute is intended to identify and abate short-term risks associated with specific environmental conditions identified in the law.
+It does not require that a release be fully remediated in order for the SEH to be considered abated.
 In some such cases a monitoring program to ensure continued protection of the environment may be required by DEEP.
 Long-term risks may exist at a release area after short-term risks (significant current exposures) have been abated.
-Long-term risks can result from changes in site activities and uses which could change exposures, migration of contaminants over time, long-term exposure to contaminants at concentrations lower than the significant hazard thresholds, and other factors.
-Many sites that have submitted notifications of significant environmental hazards may have not completed further remediation activity to achieve compliance with the State Remediation Standard Regulations.
+Many sites that have submitted SEH notifications may have not completed further remediation activity to achieve compliance with the State Remediation Standard Regulations.

 If you are investigating a residential heating oil tank leak, reporting under the SEH statute is required if